rescript-labs/bs-let/README.md

 };
 ```

 There's a whole lot that can be done with this PPX.
-You can even go a little crazy and write a module like `AsyncOption` that would specifically handle optional values inside of promises.
-I've done that in my main project at work, but in practice I use it seldom, so don't go too crazy.
-Keeping it simple will get you a long, long way.
+I've even gone a little crazy in our main project at work and written a module to combine monads, like `AsyncOption` that specifically handles optional values inside of promises.
+But, in practice, I use that module seldom.
+Don't go too crazy, keeping it simple will get you a long, long way.

+Things to remember:
+- You don't have to name your module anything special.
+It could be named `Foo` and you can `let%Foo blah = ...`.
+- Simple is better than complex.
+- Obvious is usually better than hidden.

 ## Notes